Ronnie Brown

 This is why sieve shakers and test sieves are the preferred tools for analyzing aggregate particles.

 Sieve shakers, such as the W.S.
-Tyler RO-TAP® , have been used to conduct test sieve analysis since the 1930s and have been written to dozens of industry standards as a reliable particle analysis tool.
-As sieve shakers can be traced to known standards, the necessary quality control paperwork is easily accessible, and the audit process is simplified.
+Tyler RO-TAP®, have been used to conduct test sieve analysis since the 1930s and have been written to dozens of industry standards as reliable particle analysis tools.
+Because sieve shakers can be traced to known standards, the necessary quality control paperwork is easily accessible, and the audit process is simplified.

 To learn more about how sieve shakers are used, refer to our article: How to Perform a Test Sieve Analysis.